jamie2210/CI_MS1_TBC/README.md

 1. Buttons on index.html hero image

--  Having tested their position on all devices, I notcied using a margin of a specific px cause them to be out of place on different devices.
-Using an 'rem' unit paired with specific media queries commands instead allows them repsond better ensuring they are in a good posotion on all devices.
+-  Having tested their position on all devices, I noticed using a margin of a specific px cause them to be out of place on different devices.
+Using a 'rem' unit paired with specific media queries commands instead allows them respond better ensuring they are in a good position on all devices.

 ##### CSS Edits